-Prosecutors recommend closing rape case against Neymar
+Brazil judge ends investigation of Neymar on rape allegation

-SAO PAULO (AP) — Brazilian prosecutors recommended Thursday that the investigation of soccer star Neymar on a rape allegation be closed, saying there is a lack of evidence.
+SAO PAULO (AP) — A Brazilian judge accepted a recommendation from prosecutors Thursday to close the investigation of soccer star Neymar on a rape allegation on the grounds of there being a lack of evidence against him.

-Sao Paulo state prosecutors Flávia Merlini and Estefânia Paulin said they agree with a police decision of July 30 not to bring charges.
-A judge will make the final decision.
+Sao Paulo state prosecutors Flávia Merlini and Estefânia Paulin announced during the day that they agreed with a July 30 decision by police not to bring charges in the case.
+Judge Ana Paula Vieira de Moraes issued an order closing the case Thursday night.

 Brazilian model Najila Trindade went to Sao Paulo police to accuse Neymar of raping her at a Paris hotel in May.
 No complaint was filed with French police.
 The Associated Press doesn’t name alleged sexual assault victims unless they make their identities public, which Trindade did in several interviews.